hphelion/documentation/compute.network-guide.md

 ##Terms and Provisions## {#TermsandProvisions}

-__Floating IP Addresses__ – On-demand, public IP addresses on a network.
+__Floating IP Addresses__: On-demand, public IP addresses on a network.
 With HP Cloud, you can allocate several floating IP addresses and assign them to virtual servers.

-__Network__ – Allows you to define network connectivity and addressing in the Cloud, providing “networking as a service” between interface devices managed by other HP Cloud Services, such as compute.
+__Network__: Allows you to define network connectivity and addressing in the Cloud, providing “networking as a service” between interface devices managed by other HP Cloud Services, such as compute.

-__Port__ – A connection point for attaching a single device, such as a virtual server's NIC, to a virtual network.
+__Port__: A connection point for attaching a single device, such as a virtual server's NIC, to a virtual network.
 The port describes the associated network configuration, such as the MAC and IP addresses to be used by the attached device.

-__Router__ – A device that forwards data packets along networks.
+__Router__: A device that forwards data packets along networks.

-__Security Groups and Security Group Rules__ – Security groups and security group rules allow you to specify the type of traffic and direction (ingress/egress) that is allowed to pass through a port.
+__Security Groups and Security Group Rules__: Security groups and security group rules allow you to specify the type of traffic and direction (ingress/egress) that is allowed to pass through a port.
 A security group is a container for security group rules.

 When a port is created in HP Cloud Networking it is associated with a security group.
 If a security group is not specified the port is associated with a default security group.
 The default group drops all ingress traffic and allows all egress traffic.
 You can add rules to this group to modify behavior.

-__Subnet__ – Contains IP address blocks that assign IP addresses to virtual servers.
+__Subnet__: Contains IP address blocks that assign IP addresses to virtual servers.
 In addition, a subnet can have a gateway, a list of DNS name servers, and host routes.
 Information provided by DHCP is pushed to servers with interfaces associated with the subnet.

 ###HP Cloud Networking Quota Default:###